On next to soft corrections to Drell-Yan and Higgs Boson productions: Acknowledgements

 \section{Acknowledgements}

 We thank Claude Duhr for useful discussion and his constant help throughout this project.
-We thank Claude Duhr and Bernhard Mistlberger for providing third order results for the inclusive reactions.VR thanks G. Grunberg for useful discussions.
-We would like to thank L. Magnea and E. Laenen for their encouragment to work on this area.
+We thank Claude Duhr and Bernhard Mistlberger for providing third order results for the inclusive reactions.
+VR thanks G. Grunberg for useful discussions.
+We would like to thank L. Magnea and E. Laenen for their encouragement to work on this area.
+Finally we thank the referee for valuable questions and suggestions.